How to Create an Anonymous Seal?

 • Compliance with ethical and legal standards.

-It is essential for the respondents to ensure that their surveys are Anonymous.
+It is essential to ensure that respondents’ surveys are Anonymous.

 But how does the respondent know their survey is anonymous?

-BlockSurvey takes privacy very seriously.
-We want to make sure that your data is safe & anonymous.
+BlockSurvey takes privacy very seriously, wanting to ensure that survey data is safe & anonymous.

 The ‘Anonymous Seal’ or ‘Anonymous Badge’ conveys to the respondents that their survey is anonymous.

-I have listed below a few reasons for introducing this seal to BlockSurvey.
+Here are a few reasons for introducing the Anonymous seal in BlockSurvey.

 • Respondents need not manually verify each question for Anonymity.